Blendify/blender-manual/trunk/blender_docs/manual/getting_started/help.rst

 Disabled (red)
    The reason why the value is not editable.
 Python
-   For :ref:`scripting <scripting-index>` -- A Python command associated to the control (usually an operator or property).
+   When :ref:`Developer Extras <prefs-interface-dev-extras>` are enabled, a Python expression is displayed for :ref:`scripting <scripting-index>` (usually an operator or property).

 .. _help-manual-access: